izzi-nurizzati/sql/README.md

 # sql

 Project Title
-Employee Engagement Survey 2023
+Easy Analytics Corporation - Employee Engagement Survey 2023

-Project Description
+Project Overview
-This project analyzes employee engagement survey 2023 results - a single-year analysis that focus on detailed insights, patterns & key drivers
+This project analyzes employee engagement survey data using SQL.
+The analysis focuses on division-department engagement, key performance themes, gender-based insights and benchmarking against market data

+Purpose
+SQL is essential for real-world data analytics.
+This project shows how to extract, transform and analyze business survey data using SQL scripts, answering key questions relevant to HR and leadership

 Tools used
 SQL (SQL Server in SSMS)

-Dataset
-1. EmployeeData_2023 (DataYear, EmployeeID, DivisionName, DepartmentName, Gender, Year, Month)
-2. SurveyResponse_2023 (DataYear, EmployeeID, QuestionID, LikertScore, AverageScore)
-3. SurveyQuestion_MarketScore_2023 (DataYear, QuestionID, Metric, Category, QuestionText, Theme, MarketScore)
-4. MetricMapping (Metric, MetricOrder)
-5. CategoryMapping (Metric, Category, CategoryOrder)
-6. QuestionMapping (QuestionID, QuestionText, QuestionOrder)